-Here, we're going to explore what employer branding means, examples of good employer branding, and how you can implement your own employer branding strategy, today.
+Ultimately, you spend plenty of time creating a compelling brand story surrounding your products or services, but how do you build a strong employer brand that attracts top talent?
+Here, we'll explore what employer branding means, examples of good employer branding, and how you can implement your employer branding strategy today.

 If a job seeker asks an employee at your company, "What's it like to work there?" the employee isn't going to say, "We've built some awesome merchandise."
 Instead, he's going to lay into the day-to-day of people management, company values, and workplace culture.
-To ensure a good employer brand, then, you need to tell a compelling story.
+To ensure a good employer brand, you need to tell a compelling story.

-At this point, you might be wondering, Does this really matter to me and my company?
+At this point, you might be wondering, does this really matter to me and my company?

 Next, let's explore how you can implement an employer brand strategy today.

-An employer branding strategy allows you to control and positively change the dialogue surrounding your company, to ensure higher talent acquisition and retention.
-At its most basic, employer branding is how you market your company to job seekers, and what employees say about your company as a workplace.
+An employer branding strategy allows you to control and positively change the dialogue surrounding your company to ensure higher talent acquisition and retention.
+At its most basic, employer branding is how you market your company to job seekers and what employees say about your company as a workplace.

 1. Know your company's unique value proposition.

-For instance, consider Teach for America's mission statement -- "One day, all children in this nation will have the opportunity to attain an excellent education."
+For instance, consider Teach for America's mission statement — "One day, all children in this nation will have the opportunity to attain an excellent education."

 In this way, they've aligned their values, and their employer brand, with their business goal.